 An ancient Jain temple can be seen in Gholvad, Maharashtra: Sri Munisuvrat Swamy Jain Temple.
 It was built in 1949.

 There is an ancient Nandi temple on top of Nandi Hills.
-It has been entirely built using rocks. and is believed to be 1,200 years old.
-It is 40 km ( 1 hour) from Bangalore Airport.
+It has been entirely built using rocks and is believed to be 1,200 years old.
+Intricate Chola and Hoysala architecture and carvings can be seen on the rock pillars.
+The temple is 40 km (1 hour) from Bangalore Airport.

 Ernakulam Shiva Temple

 The temple is in the heart of Ernakulam city.
 The deity is well-known as Ernakulathappan.